mknysiak/Postgres/README.md

 </p>

-Table of the demand for the top 5 skills in data analyst job postings.
+*Table of the demand for the top 5 skills in data analyst job postings*

 ### 4. Top 10 Skills Based on Salary
 🔍Analyzing average salaries across skill sets uncovered which competencies command the highest pay—offering clear insight into where the financial value lies.